bazizi426/SimpleBlog/README.md

 # SimpleBlog
 Simple blog, without using any external framework
 =================================================
-after pulling this repository, open http://localhost/phpmyadmin; then import the the file **labstructure.sql** This file containes the tables that this application need to run.
+after pulling this repository, open http://localhost/phpmyadmin; then import the file **labstructure.sql** This file containes the tables which this application needs to run.

-database's name "simpleblog"
+database name "simpleblog"
 root directory  "SimpleBlog-master"

 Then run the folowing CL with composer